JuditKaramazov/Sprint2/README.md

-# Sprint 2 IT Academy | Web Design 2
+# Sprint 2 IT Academy | Landing page

 ## Getting started with Bootstrap and SASS